milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 > before you merge a feature branch back into your main branch (often `master` or `develop`), your feature branch should be squashed down to a single buildable commit, and then rebased from the up-to-date main branch.

 > If you follow this process it  guarantees that ALL commits in master build and pass tests.
 This simple  fact makes debugging an issue much easier.
 You can use **git** bisect when trying to find the source of a bug.
 Git bisect becomes almost  completely ineffective  if there are broken commits on the master  branch; if you jump to a commit that isn’t clean, it’s difficult or  impossible to tell if it introduced the bug. [...]
 [A] drawback is that we lose some granularity when we squash  our commits.
 If you really want to have multiple commits for a feature,  at least squash down so that each commit builds and passes tests.

-## The Golden Rule

-If your branch is being worked on by anybody else but you, **do not rebase!** Because rebase is destructive, you will not be able to reconcile branches with git, leaving you to do the work manually. 💀⚰️

-From Linus Torvald[10]:

-> People can (and probably should) rebase their _private_ trees (their own work).
-That's a _cleanup_.
-But never other peoples code.
-That's a "destroy history"

 ## Simple Rebase